vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Then comes the worship in the ninth, central, *cakra* :

 In the supreme Sarvānandamaya *cakra* , O Goddess, whose nature is that of the supreme *brahman* , one must worship with all freedom of practice Mahātripurasundarī, \[supreme\] consciousness, who is both egoity and objectivity.
 She is the great Kāmakalā.
-She gives the supernatural power of \[attaining\], the *vidyā* , the *pīṭ has* , and so forth.
+She gives the supernatural power of \[attaining\], the *vidyā* , the *pīṭhas* , and so forth.

 //163–164//. \[This\] goddess, the great *mudrā* , must be worshipped.